Smuggling tunnel: US–Mexico

 An analysis of US-Mexico smuggling tunnels, the US-Canada smuggling tunnel, and the smuggling tunnels in Rafah, Gaza Strip, was completed by Lichtenwald and Perri as part of a transnational analysis of smuggling tunnels.
 Lichtenwald and Perri outlined sources and methods for evaluating which tunnels are used by different populations in various parts of the world to smuggle contraband that does not threaten a nation's security, which tunnels that smuggle contraband that does threaten a nation's security, and hybrid tunnels that smuggle contraband that threaten a nation's security as well as that which does not.

 In December 2012, a tunnel 3 feet in diameter and 100 yards long, with electricity and ventilation, was found near the Nogales, Arizona, port of entry.
-Since 1990, there have been almost 170 tunnels found leading into Mexico, mostly in Arizona and California.
 On February 14, 2014, another underground drug tunnel was discovered in Nogales.

 The tunnel spanned 481 ft, or longer than 1.5 American football fields.
 The tunnel was being used to smuggle marijuana and other drugs into the US.
 Another 590 lb of marijuana was seized after federal agents stopped a vehicle they saw driving away from the residence.
 Some 46 lb of marijuana and 0.5 lb of heroin were found inside the tunnel.
 Three people have been arrested in connection with the bust.

 On March 19, 2020, a tunnel connecting Tijuana to San Diego was discovered by the San Diego Tunnel Task Force.
 The tunnel extended 2,000 ft and was outfitted with an underground rail system, ventilation, and lighting.
 Over 1,300 lb of cocaine, 86 lb of methamphetamine, 17 lb of heroin, 3,000 lb of marijuana and 2 lb of fentanyl were seized.

 In May 2022, a tunnel connecting Tijuana to San Diego was discovered.
 The tunnel extended "six football fields" in length and was outfitted with an underground rail system, ventilation, and an electricity supply.
 Over 1,762 lb of cocaine, 165 lb of meth and 3.5 lb of heroin were seized.

 Asia

-India-Pakistan
+India–Pakistan

 Pakistan has been using Tunnels to infiltrate terrorists and smuggle weapons, explosives, contrabands to India.
 These terrorists belong to globally sanctioned proscribed organizations like LeT, JeM and Hizbul Mujahideen.

 Since 1997, a total of 12 tunnels (5 in Punjab frontier and 7 in Jammu frontier) have been discovered by BSF under the India-Pakistan Border, with latest being discovered in 2021.
 The Tunnel discovered in 2021 was also used by Mohammad Umar Farooq, the Main planner of 2019 Pulwama attack in Jammu and Kashmir.

 These tunnels are constructed by Engineer Wing of Pakistan Rangers and Pakistan Army Corps of Engineers.

-India-Bangladesh
+India–Bangladesh

 Throughout the years, Border Security Force has discovered several smuggling tunnels linking India with Bangladesh, these tunnels are used by Bangladeshi criminals to smuggle cattle, contraband and illegal immigrants.